Harder, Better, Faster, Stronger: Other versions

 Diplo released a remix of "Harder, Better, Faster, Stronger" titled "Work Is Never Over".
 It appeared in his compilation album Decent Work for Decent Pay.
-The title of the song was also parodied in an episode of The Cleveland Show called '"Harder, Better, Faster, Browner", which was a part of season two.
+The title of the song was also parodied in an episode of The Cleveland Show called "Harder, Better, Faster, Browner", which was a part of season two.
 Neil Cicierega used the "Harder, Better, Faster, Stronger" instrumental, along with Smash Mouth's songs "Walkin' on the Sun" and "All Star", for the mashup "Daft Mouth" as part of Cicierega's Mouth Sounds album.

 Philippe Uminski of the band Circus released a cover version of "Harder, Better, Faster, Stronger" in 2004.
 Mike Tompkins released an a cappella version of the song in May 2012.

 Kanye West's song "Stronger" from the album Graduation prominently features a sample of "Harder, Better, Faster, Stronger".
 Two actors who wore the robotic Daft Punk costumes in the film Daft Punk's Electroma appear in the music video for "Stronger".
 It was performed live at the 50th Annual Grammy Awards with Daft Punk in their trademark pyramid while West was on stage rapping.
 Daft Punk member Guy-Manuel de Homem-Christo said that "Stronger" was "not a collaboration in the studio, but the vibe of the music we do separately connected in what [West] did with the song".
 He later clarified that the live version was "truly a collaboration from the start.
 We really did it all hand in hand."

-Norwegian YouTube singer Per Fredrik Pellek Asly, or "PelleK", released a power metal version of the song in July 2013.
-Steam Powered Giraffe covered the song in May 2014.

 Usage in media

-The television show Grey's Anatomy used the title of the song for the one of episodes seen in season fourteen.
-The song was used both in Ben 10 and in the theatrical trailer for the Disney animated film Ralph Breaks the Internet.

-The song was used as part of a task for contestants to complete in the UK Big Brother television series 10.
-It was performed by Sophie and Rodrigo.

-Daft Hands

 "Harder, Better, Faster, Stronger" is featured in the 2007 YouTube viral video Daft Hands, which shows a pair of hands moving to reveal each word of the song's lyrics.
 The video was performed by Austin Hall, who later appeared on The Ellen DeGeneres Show.
 In 2010, Time magazine included Daft Hands in a list of "YouTube's 50 Best Videos".
 The video inspired numerous remakes including the variant Daft Bodies; both videos, along with other viral videos, were referenced in Weezer's "Pork and Beans" music video.
+It also appeared in the trailers for Ralph Breaks the Internet (2018) and the 2025 film adaptation of Dog Man.